18F/hub/_pages/about.md

 ## Working with Hub Data

-The master copy of 18F team data is stored within the [private 18F/data-private repository](https://github.com/18F/data-private), to which only 18F team members have access.
-All updates to team information should happen in that repository.
+The master copy of 18F team data is stored within the [private 18F/team-api.18f.gov repository](https://github.com/18F/team-api.18f.gov/), to which only 18F team members have access.
+All updates to team information should happen in that repository, and the Hub connects directly to the [Team API](https://team-api.18f.gov/api/) to retrieve this data.

-A copy of the team data with internal details removed will be imported into the `_data/public` directory to facilitate deployment of the [public Hub instance](https://18f.gsa.gov/hub) and enable people outside the 18F team to run a demonstration instance.

 ## Hacking the Hub